openedx/edx-documentation/en_us/shared/exercises_tools/multiple_choice.rst

 * For each answer that you intend to award partial credit, add the ``correct="partial"`` attribute to the ``<choice>`` element.

-* Optionally, you can define the percentage of the problem score to award for each answer.
+* Optionally, define the percentage of the problem score to award for each answer.
 In the ``point_values`` attribute for the ``<choice>`` element, enter the value as a decimal.
 For example, you can add ``point_value="0.25"`` to award 25% of the points to learners who select that answer.
-The percentage awarded should reflect how close the learner has gotten to a full understanding of the problem.If you do not add the ``point_value`` attribute, 50% is used.
+The percentage awarded should reflect how close the learner has gotten to a full understanding of the concept.
+If you do not add the ``point_value`` attribute, the system uses a value of 50%.

 For example, the following XML shows the multiple choice problem template updated to provide partial credit for the first answer.